 Connection is also vital going forward.
 You can help your loved one by connecting them with local resources or support groups so they have others to turn to in times of crisis, often folks who have been through similar experiences or dealt with the same kinds of feelings.
 If your friend or loved one is not already seeing a mental health professional or licensed therapist, help them find someone.
 Another tactic is helping to set up a crisis plan, with trusted people to call and steps to take if they find themself having suicidal thoughts.
 There’s an app called My3 that can help a person define their support network and quickly put a plan in place for a moment of crisis.

 After the initial conversation, make sure to follow up.
-Call, text, or FaceTime with your loved one so they know you’re thinking of them and they aren’t alone.
+Call, text, or FaceTime with your loved one so they know you’re thinking of them and they aren’t alone while dealing with their emotional pain.
 Ask how they’re feeling and whether they need anything.
 Follow up has been found to help prevent suicides in the critical period after a person is released from a hospital or care facility.

 Where to Get Help for Suicidal Ideation